- 4-Minute Article

 A guaranteed lifetime withdrawal benefit is a popular option for deferred annuities that allows you to withdraw funds from your annuity during the accumulation phase before regular income payments begin.

-The combination of flexible features and steady income payments that last the rest of your life, can make annuities a good fit for many investors.
+The combination of features and steady income payments that last the rest of your life, can make annuities a good fit for many investors.
 Your financial professional can help you take the next steps in understanding what type of annuity may be right for you based on your financial goals.